Management Services

 Resettlement of Pecan Acres

-Franklin worked with LA OCD-DRU to develop and deploy the first-ever buyout program in Louisiana, which included two communities: Silverleaf in Ascension Parish and Pecan Acres in Pointe Coupee Parish.
+Franklin worked with the Louisiana Office of Community Development – Disaster Recovery (LOCD-DR) to develop and deploy the first buyout/resettlement programs in Louisiana, which included the Pecan Acres community in Pointe Coupee Parish.

-Franklin worked with LA OCD-DRU to develop and deploy the first-ever buyout program in Louisiana, which included two communities: Silverleaf in Ascension Parish and Pecan Acres in Pointe Coupee Parish.
+Franklin worked with LOCD-DR to develop and deploy one of the first buyout and relocation programs in Louisiana focusing on the Pecan Acres community in Pointe Coupee Parish.

-Pecan Acres faced repeated flooding issues over a 17-year period, which decreased home values and reduced the quality of life for the residents, most of whom could not make the necessary repairs to their home after each flooding event.
-In 2022, the residents began relocating into a newly built community on higher, safer ground that was designed and built using CDBG-DR funding.
+Pecan Acres residents faced repetitive flooding over a 17-year period, which decreased home values and reduced the quality of life for the residents, most of whom could not make the necessary repairs to their home after each flooding event.
+Due to the lack of available housing in close proximity to the existing neighborhood, LOCD-DR decided to use its CDBG-DR funding to develop new, resilient housing in a safer location nearby for residents of Pecan Acres.

-• Developed and led monthly community-wide meetings for the anticipated residents of the new community so they could receive real-time project updates and inquiry responses.
+• Developed and led monthly community-wide meetings over a year-long period during the pre-construction and start of construction phases for the prospective residents of the new community to provide critical real-time project updates.

-• Provided case management to coordinate document collection, which allowed verification of program eligibilty and coordination of navigation of title issue resolutions.
+• Provided case management to coordinate document collection, which allowed verification of program eligibility, and involved liaising with the state’s contracted law firm to resolve any title issues.

 • Worked with the architect and build team to coordinate and facilitate design charrettes to gain resident input into the layout of the new community and the style of the homes.